t-data-h/tdh-mgr/README.md

   TDH is a custom Hadoop distribution based on Apache Hadoop and related Apache Hadoop components such as Hive, HBase, Kafka, and Spark.
 It was created to serve as a local development environment running native on a linux host as a pseudo-distributed cluster (a single node acting as both master and worker).
 It evolved into creating a multi-node cluster with a set of bash scripts for management, Ansible for deployment and updates, and a git repo for managing cluster configs.

   The *tdh-mgr* project provides the set of management scripts for various components and obtaining their status across multiple nodes.
 The scripts rely on SSH host keys for running remote commands.

   *TDH* has been adapted as a multi-node distribution that can run on RHEL/CentOS instances.
 A separate project, **tdh-gcp**, provides a framework for installing and deploying TDH via Ansible for multi-node clusters.
 There is some specific support for running on GCP, but the playbooks can be used with any environment.
 The project **tdh-docker** provides a set of container specifications for supported monitoring services such as Prometheus and Grafana.

 ## Installation

   The ecosystem is built using packages from the various Apache projects, either as binaries or built from source.
-The TDH package is distributed separately as a tarball given it's size.
+The TDH package is distributed separately as a tarball, given it's size.
 The supporting scripts and instructions are based on building a distribution using the following
 versions:

 - Hadoop 3.3.x
 - HBase  1.3.x
 - Hive   3.1.x
-- Spark  3.0.x
+- Spark 2 or 3
 - Kafka  2.6.x

 Refer to the setup document [tdh-hadoop-setup.md](docs/tdh-hadoop-setup.md) for creating a TDH distribution from scratch.
 The end result is a root path containing each ecosystem component.
 Links are used to make minor upgrades easier, so for hadoop-2.8.5 there would also be a 'hadoop' link, and likewise for other components which would result in something like this:
 ```
 total 48
 drwxrwxr-x  2 tca tca 4096 Feb 25  2020 bin